The Library

 George Fox

-An autobiographical account of George Fox's spiritual experiences, travels, and sufferings as the founder of the Religious Society of Friends (Quakers) in 17th-century England.
+An autobiographical account of George Fox's spiritual experiences, travels, and sufferings as the founder of the Religious Society of Friends (Quakers) in th-century England.
 This eighth edition presents Fox's firsthand testimony of his mystical encounters with divine truth and his ministry founding the Quaker movement.

 Source Texts